Amanmandal-M/Mock_11_Frontend/README.md

 <br>

-This is plan my trip backend app where user can view the travellers data , add travel information ,edit ,delete and user can filter according destination and sorting by price.
+This is plan my trip frontend app .
+It is build in React where user can view the travellers data , add travel information ,edit ,delete and user can filter according destination and sorting by price.

 ## Getting Started with Create React App